 The African Black-Footed Cat: A Small Feline and a Fierce Hunter

 Black-footed cats inhabit southern Africa and are found mainly in Namibia, Botswana, and South Africa.
 They live in both savanna and semi-desert areas.
-They are present in some zoos, which allows visitors to see them close up.
+They are present in some zoos, which allows visitors to see the animals at close range.
 Zoos are often controversial institutions, but some have benefits.
 The best ones provide a good environment for their charges and also play a role in wildlife reproduction and conservation.
 The latter functions are important when a species is in trouble.

 The coat of a black-footed cat has black spots and stripes on a buff or light brown background.
 The stripes are especially noticeable on the shoulders, legs, and tail.
-The soles of the feet are black, which gives the cats their name (although other types of wild cats also have black soles).
-The soles can often be seen as the animal moves because the cats are digitigrade.
-This term means that they walk on their toes.
+The soles of the feet are black, which gives the animal its name (although other types of wild cats also have black soles).
+The soles can often be seen as the animal moves because the cat is digitigrade.
+This term means that it walks on its toes.